imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/vuejs.md

 ---
 description: >-
-  Real-time image resizing, automatic optimization, and file uploading in Vue.js using ImageKit.io.
+  Real-time image & video resizing, automatic optimization, and file uploading in Vue.js using ImageKit.io.
 ---

 # Vue.js

-This is a quick start guide to show you how to integrate ImageKit in the Vue.js application.
-The code samples covered here are hosted on Github -  [https://github.com/imagekit-samples/quickstart/tree/master/vuejs](https://github.com/imagekit-samples/quickstart/tree/master/vuejs).
+This quick start guide shows you how to integrate ImageKit in the Vue.js application.
+The code samples covered here are hosted on GitHub -  [https://github.com/imagekit-samples/quickstart/tree/master/vuejs](https://github.com/imagekit-samples/quickstart/tree/master/vuejs).

 This guide walks you through the following topics: